awsdocs/amazon-connect-admin-guide/doc_source/encryption-at-rest.md

 Amazon S3 server\-side encryption is used to encrypt conversation recordings \(voice and chat\) and knowledge documents at rest with a AWS Key Management Service data key unique per customer account\.
 Amazon AppIntegrations configuration data is encrypted the same way\.
 For information about AWS KMS keys, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*\.

-Amazon Connect Voice ID stores customer voiceprints which cannot be reverse\-engineered to obtain the enrolled customer’s speech or identify a customer\.
-These are encrypted using a service\-owned AWS KMS key\.
+Amazon Connect Voice ID stores customer voiceprints which cannot be reverse\-engineered to obtain the enrolled customer's speech or identify a customer\.
+These are encrypted using a customer managed key\.

 Integration configuration data is encrypted at rest using a key that is time\-limited and specific to the user account\.